 “We were absolutely astonished by the lack of Alzheimer’s-associated pathology in the crossed mice at the age of 7 months and again at a 13-month follow-up.
 At first, we thought we had a genotyping error in identifying these mice as carriers of the aggressive familial Alzheimer’s mutations.”

-New Study Supports Findings That High Blood Pressure Medication is Linked to Alzheimer’s
+Studies Support Findings That Alzheimer’s and High Blood Pressure Medication Are Linked

-To further support the findings from 2014, a new study from Brigham Young University (BYU) found that anti-hypertensive drugs can protect the brain from Alzheimer’s.
+To further support the findings, a new study from Brigham Young University (BYU) found that anti-hypertensive drugs can protect the brain from Alzheimer’s.

 Researchers analyzed the genetic data from over 17,000 people with Alzheimer’s and over 37,000 people without the disease.
 Their analysis found that there is a correlation between high blood pressure and a decreased risk of Alzheimer’s.